Gestation crate: Corporate policies

-Organizational Positions
+Organizational positions

 The U.S. National Pork Producers Council promotes pork as a food product and is a leading proponent of gestation crates.

-The American Veterinary Medical Association "recognize[s] gestation stalls and group housing systems as appropriate for providing for the well-being of sows during pregnancy."
+The American Veterinary Medical Association "recognize[s] gestation stalls and group housing systems as appropriate for providing for the well-being of sows during pregnancy".

-In 2008, the Pew Commission on Industrial Farm Animal Production, after 2.5 years of research, recommended "the phase-out, within 10 years, of all intensive confinement systems that restrict natural movement and normal behaviors, including swine gestation crates."
+In 2008, the Pew Commission on Industrial Farm Animal Production, after 2.5 years of research, recommended "the phase-out, within 10 years, of all intensive confinement systems that restrict natural movement and normal behaviors, including swine gestation crates".

 The American Association of Swine Veterinarians says that they support housing configurations that let sows eat, drink, and be protected from extreme temperatures and hazards, and other basic biological functions, without reference to mental well-being or ability to engage in natural behaviors.
 The position does not explicitly support or condemn gestation crates, saying that "[there] are advantages and disadvantages to any sow housing that should be considered by weighing scientific evidence and veterinary professional judgment".

 The American Society for the Prevention of Cruelty to Animals writes negatively of multiple pork industry practices, including gestation crates, and praises states and companies who have eliminated gestation crates from their supply chains.

 Paul Sundberg, a veterinarian and vice president of the U.S. National Pork Board, a leading proponent of gestation crates, told The Washington Post: "Farmers treat their animals well because that's just good business.
 The key to sow welfare isn't whether they are kept in individual crates or group housing, but whether the system used is well managed."
 Sundberg said: "[S]cience tells us that she [a sow] doesn't even seem to know that she can't turn ...
 She wants to eat and feel safe, and she can do that very well in individual stalls."
 Sundberg did acknowledge, however, that there is active scientific dispute about the effects of gestation crates on sows.

 Welfare issues

 A sow will stay in a gestation crate for the four-month period of her pregnancy.

 Animal welfare advocates regard the use of gestation crates as one of the most inhumane features of intensive animal production.

-Temple Grandin, professor of Animal Sciences at Colorado State University, said in 2007: "... basically you're asking a sow to live in an airline seat."
+Temple Grandin, professor of Animal Sciences at Colorado State University, said in 2007: "... basically you're asking a sow to live in an airline seat".

-A 1997 report of the Scientific Veterinary Committee of the European Union, noted that because "overall welfare appears to be better when sows are not confined throughout gestation, sows should preferably be kept in groups."
+A 1997 report of the Scientific Veterinary Committee of the European Union, said that because "overall welfare appears to be better when sows are not confined throughout gestation, sows should preferably be kept in groups."